cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/security/compliance-overview.md

 Microsoft 365 Apps ensure compliance with data residency requirements by supporting Microsoft Cloud's regional and global data storage policies.
 These policies include:

-- **Data location**: Data is stored in Microsoft-managed data centers with Multi-Geo and Advanced Data Residency options.
+- Data location: Data is stored in Microsoft-managed data centers with Multi-Geo and Advanced Data Residency options.
-- **Encryption**: Data is encrypted at rest and in transit.
+- Encryption: Data is encrypted at rest and in transit.

 For detailed information, see [Overview of Data Residency in Microsoft 365](/microsoft-365/enterprise/m365-dr-overview#overview-of-data-residency).